So - maybe you've found yourself with some extra time on your hands and the itch to make few extra bucks on the side.

 My main form of transportation down the boardwalk has always been a beach cruiser.
 While bikes are also recreation around the beach, unlike many places they're a central form of transportation for anyone who lives at the beach.
 Why sit in aggravating coastal traffic and then search for scarce parking when you can just cruise down the boardwalk with the wind in your hair and an ocean view.
 A rusty beach cruiser literally offers you a better quality of life than a car which might set you back $50K.
 Not to mention the rent for a garage to park said car might be $500/mo.

 The thing about electric bikes that most people don't get is that they're basically the perfect form of transportation.
 This is NOT just a "different kind of bike".
 Aside from kids, beach dwellers like myself, and what my son refers to as "butt darts" (those odd and colorfully dressed Tour de France type road cyclists), normal people just don't use bikes as transportation in the US.
 Bikes are a recreation with a side of exercise.
 Electric bikes can be better described as a replacement for a car.
 It's like a scooter that doesn't require a helmet and you can ride on paths, boardwalks, sidewalks, across the lawn, wherever.
 The first time you ride one, the light bulb goes off in your head... wait, this is fun, requires no effort even up hills, let's me avoid traffic, doesn't require a parking spot, has a range of 30-60 miles, and if the battery does die I can just pedal the rest of the way home.

-Travis Peterson started Joker Greeting, which started as a side hustle and sells prank greeting cards and is now making $50,000 revenue/mo.
+Travis Peterson started Joker Greeting, which started as a side hustle and sells prank cards and gifts and is now making .

 My background is in finance.
 I worked in investment banking for six years in New York.
 I loved the job, the people, and the hours.
 But as a service job I wanted to be making things not just helping others make things.
 This desire has led me to where I am today.